lizmstanley/cbc_utils/mapping_utils/README.md

 ## Mapping Utils

 One of the things I do leading up to the CBC is to provide a map of recent sightings found within the count circle, leveraging the eBird API.
+It originally started with CSV as the only output, but more recently I've been working on KML/KMZ output as well.
+Stay tuned for that.
+I also intend to package this up as a Python wheel for easier installation and use.

 This will pull the following from eBird, within the set radius: